predragnikolic/sublime-git-diff-view/README.md

 ```

 Type of modification will be shown in the git status.
-Here is the list of the types:
+Here is an list of the types:
 ```
     ?? - untracked
     A - Added